LambdaScientist/CLaSH-by-example/README.md

 Including :
 - A conversion of source code from VHDL BY EXAMPLE by Blaine C. Readler
+  - This code in the folder ClashByExample_Conversions
+    - The code it meant to be easy to read as VHDL, not necessarily the best Haskell code
+  - This code is to show better Haskell practices
 - Some modified version examples on CLaSH's website
   * https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Prelude-BlockRam.html#usingrams